Skip to main content

 • ODBC access

-Open Database Connectivity (ODBC) provides “drivers” for applications to be able to directly access tables in a database.
-So, an application would be given direct access to PeopleSoft's DB2 database tables to facilitate the import/export process.
+Open Database Connectivity (ODBC) provides drivers for applications to directly access tables in a database.
+An application would be given direct access to PeopleSoft's DB2 database tables to facilitate the import/export process.
 This poses security risks and must be reviewed and customized by IT before implementation.

 Novell